Python-GIS-book/site/source/back-matter/md/glossary.md

 Map projection
   A map projection is a mathematical method to draw a graphical representation of the Earth's surface on a flat surface, i.e. a map.

+Map reprojection
+  Map reprojection is a process of converting coordinates described in one coordinate reference system (CRS) to another.
+The transformation between coordinate systems involves both translation and rotation, and requires knowledge of the shape and size of the earth, as well as its orientation in space.

 Markdown
   A lightweight markup language used to convert plain text input to rich-formatted output.